exhibitjs/exhibit/README.md

 - [Autoprefixer](https://github.com/exhibitjs/exhibit-builder-autoprefixer)
 - [Uglify](https://github.com/exhibitjs/exhibit-builder-uglify)

-More coming soon: Webpack, Jade, Less, Stylus. ([Open an issue](https://github.com/exhibitjs/exhibit/issues) to request another.)
+More on the way: Webpack, Jade, Less, Stylus. ([Open an issue](https://github.com/exhibitjs/exhibit/issues) to request another.)

 #### Auto-loading builders

-You can skip a lot of `require` calls by [auto-loading builder plugins](docs/api/use.md#auto-loading-plugins).
+You can skip a lot of `require` calls by [auto-loading builder plugins](docs/api/use.md#auto-loading-plugins):

 ```js
   .use('sass')